-Centennial Park – This is where Gunnar popped the question to Scarlett by the pond in the last episode.
+Centennial Park – This is where Gunnar popped the question to Scarlett by the pond in the last episode of Season 1.

 Nashville’s 132-acre premier park features the iconic Parthenon, a one-mile walking trail, Lake Watauga, the Centennial Art Center, historical monuments, an arts activity center, a beautiful sunken garden, sand volleyball courts, dog park, and an exercise trail.
 Thousands of people visit the park each year to visit the museum, see exhibits, attend festivals, and just enjoy the beauty of the park.